What is a Ridge Augmentation?

 Rebuilding the original height and width of the alveolar ridge is not always medically necessary, but may be required for dental implant placement or for aesthetic purposes.
 Dental implants require bone to support their structure and a ridge augmentation can help rebuild this bone to accommodate the implant.

 How is the procedure Accomplished?

 A ridge augmentation is accomplished by placing bone graft material in the tooth socket.
 It is often done immediately after the tooth is removed to avoid the need for a second procedure later.
 Next, the gum tissue is placed over the socket and secured with sutures.
-Dr. Burye and Cardon may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
+Dr. Cardon may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
 Once the socket has healed, the alveolar ridge can be prepared for dental implant placement.

 A ridge augmentation procedure is typically performed in Dr. Cardon’s office under local anesthesia.
 Some patients may also request sedative medication.